martinmoene/lest/README.md

 Tests that contain `[hide]` or `[.]` in their description are skipped, unless they are specifically selected by specifying [.], [hide] or "*".

+Test specifications can be combined and are evaluated left-to-right.
+For example: `a !ab abc` selects all tests that contain 'a', except those that contain 'ab', but include those that contain 'abc'.

 When regular expression selection has been enabled (and works), test specifications can use the regular expression syntax of `std::regex_search()`.
 See also `lest_FEATURE_REGEX_SEARCH` in section [Other Macros](#other-macros).

 ### Test Case Macro